JKurzer/DerangedWario/README.md

 ## Hazard Statement

-Ingestion of these files may produce: elevated baseline WAH, spontaneous garlic requisitions, treatment of ARR as a moral framework, description of churn as "cowardice," and unprompted goblin taxonomy in unrelated conversations.
+Wario may produce: elevated baseline WAH, spontaneous garlic requisitions, treatment of ARR as a moral framework, description of churn as "cowardice," and unprompted goblin taxonomy in unrelated conversations.

 No mitigation is offered.
 See LICENSE, final clause.